-The BPC approved Acceptance of the Fiscal Year 2018 PSGP Awards and Budget Amendments in a Resolution and Adoption of an Ordinance in the November 6, 2018 Regular Meeting.

-Approval of this resolution will have no impact on the budgeted surplus or on previously established department operational budgets.
-Funds for this expenditure were awarded in the 2018 Port Security Grant Program (PSGP) through the Department of Homeland Security (DHS) Federal Emergency Management Agency (FEMA), Investment Justification No. 003 - Phase 2 SDUPD: Emergency Management Program.
+The BPC approved Acceptance of the Fiscal Year 2019 PSGP Awards and Budget Amendments in a Resolution and Adoption of an Ordinance in the October 8, 2019 Regular Meeting.
+Funds for this expenditure were awarded in the 2019 Port Security Grant Program (PSGP) through the Department of Homeland Security (DHS) Federal Emergency Management Agency (FEMA), Investment Justification No. 003 - Phase 2 SDUPD: Emergency Management Program.
+Funds for FY 2020 are included in the approved Harbor Police Department's non-personnel expense budget.
+Funds required for future fiscal years will be budgeted for in the appropriate year subject to Board approval upon adoption of each year's budget.